HydroDrought/hydrodroughtBook/README.md

 •	Presents the state of the art with regard to hydrological drought, including well established knowledge as well as recent developments in drought research.

-This repository contains: a) Data, b) Worked examples (incl. code), c) Self-guided tours, and d) Supporting documents associated with the textbook.
-When information from this repository is used, please cite both the textbook and this repository if you make use of any part of this.

 Tallaksen, L.M., Van Lanen, H.A.J.
 (Eds.), 2023.
 Hydrological Drought.
 Processes and Estimation Methods for Streamflow and Groundwater.
 Elsevier Publisher, ISBN 978-0-12-819082-1, doi: xxxxx??

 <table>